 Incidentally, a zeppelin has an internal frame but a blimp has none.
 A blimp's shape is maintained only by the helium pressure inside.
 That pressure is only enough to force water up a tube approximately 1.5 inches (3.75 cm).

-The most impressive sight when you arrive at the main gate on the base is Hangar 1 dwarfing the nearby two-story buildings.
+The most impressive sight when you arrive at the main gate of the base is Hangar 1 dwarfing the nearby two-story buildings.
 The giant hangar is 200 feet high, 350 feet wide, and 808 feet long.
 It is so huge that occasionally it rained inside the hangar.
 This happened when the huge doors opened and the humid air flowed into the cool interior and condensed, making small droplets of "rain".
 Some of the old timers sometimes tried to convince new arrivals that there were even thunderstorms inside the hangar.
 I think they over exaggerated the point.
-Click here for some hangar and Lakehurst updated information, plus some other recent LTA information sent to me.

 One of our never ending duties was standing "Pressure Watch".
 There are huge air bags (called "ballonets") inside the blimp's main helium bag.
-Air is pumped in to or out of these ballonets to adjust the helium pressure.
+Air is pumped into or out of these ballonets to adjust the helium pressure.
 This pressure is the only thing keeping the tail and nose from drooping.
 We had to walk miles on the concrete hangar floors and climb up into every airship frequently checking the pressure in the bag.
-When the temperature changed suddenly, like when the hangar doors were opened, every ship would start loosing or gaining pressure, depending on which way the temperature changed.
+When the temperature changed suddenly, like when the hangar doors were opened, every ship would start losing or gaining pressure, depending on which way the temperature changed.
 If the Pressure Watch was not moving fast to pump up or valve out air, alarms would go off.
-People would run to the nearest blimp and take control of the situation, which could be serious if not corrected immediately.
+Everyone nearby would run to the blimp with a problem and take control of the situation, which could be serious if not corrected immediately.

 I liked the midnight to 4 A.M.
 Pressure Watch the best.
 Then the temperature was stable, everything was quiet, and I could do Navy correspondence courses at the Leading Chief's Desk.
 All I had to do was make sure all the hangar doors were locked, keep my eye on the thermometer and the airships, make my rounds, and do my course.